cherron-demo/agero-hol/README.md

 ## Overview

 1. **Forecasting Demand for Subscriptions:**
-   We want to understand how many total customers are likely to subscribe to a new account type for a bank.
+   The goal is to understand how many total customers are likely to subscribe to a new account type for a bank.
 That will help us with revenue projections and staffing needs.
 To do this, we'll train a forecasting model then use it to generate predictions – and evaluate the model to understand how accurate those predictions are likely to be.

 2. **Call Transcript Analysis:**

-   - **Step 1:** Run `data_setup.sql` to initialize the necessary objects for the lab.
-   - **Step 2:** Run `utility.sql` to set up utility functions required for the lab.
+   Use Snowflake Cortex LLM functions to analyze call transcripts between a call center agent and the customer.
+Analysis included language translation, summarization, categorization, and sentiment analysis.

 3. **Image Classification:**
    After setting up the environment, proceed with the forecasting tasks outlined in the lab guide.